Teoscar Hernández Player Props: Mariners vs. Marlins

 Teoscar Hernández At The Plate

-- Hernandez is batting .248 with seven doubles, two triples, 11 home runs and 12 walks.
+- Hernandez is hitting .252 with eight doubles, two triples, 11 home runs and 12 walks.

-- In 37.5% of his games this season, Hernandez has driven in at least one run.
-In nine of those games (14.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- Hernandez has had at least one RBI in 38.5% of his games this year (25 of 65), with two or more RBI nine times (13.8%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored a run in 21 games this year, with multiple runs three times.
+- He has scored in 22 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.